 2.1 Types of WFC3 Files

-Science data taken in orbit by WFC3 are received from the Space Telescope Data Capture Facility at Goddard Space Flight Center and sent to the STScI Operational Pipeline Unified System (OPUS) pipeline, where the data are unpacked, keyword values extracted from the telemetry stream, and the science data reformatted and repackaged into raw (uncalibrated) FITS files by the Generic Conversion process (see Section 1.1.1 of the Introduction to the HST Data Handbooks).
+Science data taken in orbit by WFC3 are received from the Space Telescope Data Capture Facility at Goddard Space Flight Center and sent to the STScI Operational Pipeline Unified System (OPUS) pipeline, where the data are unpacked, keyword values are extracted from the telemetry stream, and the science data are reformatted and repackaged into raw (uncalibrated) FITS files by the Generic Conversion process (see Section 1.1.1 of the Introduction to the HST Data Handbooks).
 All WFC3 science data products are two-dimensional images stored in Multi-Extension FITS format files.
 For each exposure taken with WFC3, there is one FITS file with a unique 9-character rootname followed by a 3-character suffix: rootname_xxx.fits.
 The rootname identifies the observation and the suffix denotes what type of file it is (see Chapter 5 of the Introduction to the HST Data Handbooks for more details on HST file names).

 WFC3 data files are given the following definitions: